hazelweakly/hazelweakly.me/src/blog/scaling-mastodon.md

 group by 1;
 ```

-If your idle connections is zero pgbouncer is bottlenecked.
+If your idle connections is zero (or very close to zero) pgbouncer is bottlenecked.

 ---